cburdine/materials-ml-workshop/MaterialsML/functions/classes.md

 Your class should also have the following methods:

-* A constructor with all instance variables as parameters (each parameter should have default variables)
+* A constructor with all instance variables as parameters (each parameter should have the default values from above)

 * `add_atoms(self,element,n=1)`:
 Adds $n$ atoms of element `element` to the unit cell composition (represented by `atoms`).